 English clubs' success in Europe means that the Premier League's top four have been giving spots in the Champions League in recent years.
 However, now that things are changing dramatically, there will be even more places in the UCL available to teams in the Premier League.
 Under the new coefficient set-up, it's highly likely that five teams from England will make the UCL first round, and potentially even more.

-If you want to find out more about how football in England the rest of Europe is structured, check out our guide to Premier League 2, the elite-level youth team system that has been in place since 2016/17.
+If you want to find out more about how football in England and the rest of Europe is structured, check out our guide to Premier League 2, the elite-level youth team system that has been in place since 2016/17.